Arlen22/TiddlyServer/README.md

 ## TiddlyServer 2.0 "Lite".

+TiddlyServer 2.0 takes the server command of TiddlyWiki on NodeJS and adds it to a static file server.
+This means you can load and serve any TiddlyWiki data folder in the same way you can serve a single file TiddlyWiki.
+But you don't need to serve files and folders from just one place, you can serve them from multiple places anywhere on your harddrive (literally anywhere NodeJS can stat, readdir, and readFile).
+You can even organize them into virtual folders (aka aliases in Apache and mounts in Express).

+But the main point is that you can actually edit your files, not just look at them.
+Single file TiddlyWikis use the put saver, which needs to be patched using a bookmarklet (this is to be fixed) included on the index page.

+And, of course, you can edit data folder tiddlywikis just like you were running `node tiddlywiki.js data --server`, except that you run it on the path that you found it at (e.g. http://localhost/personal/notes/).
+You can have as many data folders open as you want, they don't conflict (though they will each take memory).

 # Installation

  1. Download the files from master (Clone or download link at the top right)